 → Homosexuals are evil perverts who despise God and should be kept away from society generally and children especially.
 There is no appreciable moral distinction between homosexuality and bestiality, incest, child molestation or rape.

-→ Black people bear the indelible and wretched curse of the “mark of Cain.”
+→ Black people bear the “mark of Cain,” and so are cursed.

 → Christians are called to remain steadfastly separate from the world and its sinful practices and temptations, such as movies, dancing, and any music with an addictive rock beat.

 → Educating children at home or in IFB K-12 schools is necessary in order to protect them from the knowledge and ways of a fallen and corrupt world.

 IFBs also generally believe that the will of a child must be broken before it ever has a chance to develop: a fussing or crying baby is exerting its selfish will.
 That will needs to be eliminated, since wherever human will is God’s will cannot be.

 By way of justifying infant “training” and the continued “submission of the will” of children, IFB parents point to these lines in The Book of Proverbs: